About The Mainstay

 • The Mainstay hires Rory Trainor as the new Executive Director of The Mainstay, to start January 1, 2016.

 • The Mainstay begins its weekly concert series Mainstay Mondays on Memorial Day, featuring Host Joe Holt and a different special guest each week.
 Originally planned to last till Labor Day of the same year, the concert series continues weekly to this day.

 • The Mainstay removes the center post that for so long blocked the views of late comers and wallflower patrons.
 The new I-beam and posts do more than create unobstructed views, but also help to secure the structural integrity of the 120 year old building.

-• Sierra Leone Refugee AllStars perform at the Mainstay in March funded in part by the Mid Atlantic Arts Foundation.
+• Sierra Leone Refugee AllStars perform at the Mainstay in March and Melissa Aldana in September, both funded in part by the Mid Atlantic Arts Foundation.

 •The Chuck Redd Fund is initiated with $10,000 challenge donation from the Board of Directors.

 •The Hedgelawn Classical Music Series presents 8 concerts featuring Peabody Conservatory students and graduates funded by the Hedgelawn Foundation.